rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/android.md

         }
     };
 ```

-*** Note:
+> **Note:**
-Just as easy, you can start a call with customized logic, defined by your backend (by an NCCO [//TODO add link] just as easy, by choosing `NexmoCallHandler.SERVER` as the CallHandler.
+Just as easy, you can start a call with customized logic, defined by your backend ([using an NCCO](https://developer.nexmo.com/stitch/in-app-voice/guides/ncco-guide) ) just as easy, by choosing `NexmoCallHandler.SERVER` as the CallHandler.

 ```java
 NexmoCient.call(callees, NexmoCallHandler.SERVER, listener)
 ```

 This will also allow you to start a phone (PSTN) call, by adding a phone number to the `callees` list.
-To read more about that, see here: [//TODO add link]

 ## 3. Register to incoming events